PointPerfect Service Description

 Data Distribution Protocols

-PointPerfect corrections can be delivered through MQTT 3.1.1 or NTRIP (NTRIP is for either SPARTN/NTRIP or RTCM over NTRIP) protocols for IP-based connections, or via L-band satellite.
+PointPerfect corrections can be delivered through NTRIP or MQTT (legacy service for SPARTN corrections only) protocols for IP-based connections, or via L-band satellite.

 The links below go to pages that describe each distribution method, including related architecture and other protocol usage details.